-We chose a variety of disposable and cloth diapers to test for our overnight diaper round-up and only a handful of contenders make our final recommendations.
-Our product selection is driven by the knowledge we acquired in our disposable and cloth diaper reviews, as well as research on the top overnight specific options.
+We chose a variety of disposable and cloth diapers to test for our overnight diaper round-up, and only a handful of contenders make our final recommendations.
+Driving our product selection is the knowledge we acquired in our disposable and cloth diaper reviews and research on the top overnight specific options.

 - Seventh Generation Overnight — This green diaper has impressive absorption properties, but both Bambo Nature and Nature BabyCare performed better in our tests and have similar price points.
-While this brand may be more readily accessible in your local store, we still like the other options just a little bit better and if you need to order online, we'd choose those.
+While this brand may be more readily accessible in your local store, we still like the other options just a bit better, and if you need to order online, we opt for those.

-- Walmart Parent's Choice Overnight Diapers - This inexpensive store brand diaper did not perform well in our tests for absorbency, so you are unlikely to save any money over the competition by choosing this option over a product like Luvs that earned an absorbency score twice that of the Walmart brand.
+- Walmart Parent's Choice Overnight Diapers — This inexpensive store brand diaper did not perform well in our tests for absorbency.
+You are unlikely to save any money over the competition by choosing this option over a product like Luvs that earned an absorbency score twice that of the Walmart brand.

-- Babyganics — This green disposable has one of the worst absorption test results in the group and failed to make the cut for overnights based solely on this factor.
+- Babyganics — This green disposable has one of the worst absorption test results in the group and failed to join the overnight review based solely on this factor.

-- Huggies Little Movers — Coming in with a score of 1 for absorption in our tests, this Huggies option failed to offer anything for useful overnight use pushing it to the bottom of the competition.
+- Huggies Little Movers — Coming in with a score of 1 for absorption in our tests, Little Movers failed to offer anything useful for overnight use pushing it to the bottom of the competition.

-Absorbency is the key test metric for all things diaper.
-If a diaper can't keep wet things contained, then it is useless.
-Containment is even more important overnight when little ones need extended protection and increased coverage to make it through without waking or spiling all of their bedding.
-When choosing the best overnight diaper, you'll want the best absorbency and leak containment possible to increase potential sleep time for parents and babies.
-A few traditional diapers and a cloth option scored perfect 10s in our absorbency tests.
-Luvs, Pampers Swaddlers Overnights and Sustainablebabyish Snapless Multi Fitted all offer superior absorbency and the ability to lock moisture away from your baby's skin to help reduce the potential for rashes.
+Absorbency is the critical test metric for diapers.
+If a diaper can't keep liquids contained, then it is useless.
+Locking fluids away is even more crucial overnight when little ones need more protection and coverage to make it through without waking or leaking on their bedding.
+When choosing the best overnight diaper, you'll want the best absorbency and leak containment to increase potential sleep for parents and little ones.
+In our absorbency tests, a few traditional diapers and a cloth product scored perfect 10s.
+Luvs, Pampers Swaddlers Overnights,, and Sustainablebabyish Snapless Multi Fitted offer superior absorbency and the ability to lock moisture away from a baby's skin, thereby reducing rash potential.

-During testing, we estimated the average amount of urine created by a 22 lb toddler overnight and poured this amount of our mock urine onto each diaper.
-To simulate real events, we divided the liquid into several separate deposits and mimicked a baby's weight and movement for a more accurate representation of what happens when a baby is sleeping.
-The filter paper with the least amount of fake urine (green marks), indicates the best absorption and wicking properties.
-As you can see, not all overnight diapers offer the same level of absorption.
+When devising out testing methods, we estimated the average amount of urine created by a 22 lb toddler overnight and poured this amount of our mock urine onto each diaper.
+To more closely simulate real life diaper use, we divided the liquid into several deposits and weighted the diaper in between each session, mimicking a baby's weight and movement for a more accurate representation normal use.
+The filter paper with the least amount of fake urine (green transfer), indicates the diaper with the top absorption and wicking properties.
+As you can see, not all overnight options offer equal levels of performance.

-We've included photographic evidence of each diaper's absorbency performance below.
-The competition is shown from best to worst as indicated by the amount of green "urine" transferred to the test filter paper.
-The test papers include diapers that did and did not make the final cut for this roundup.
+We've included photos of each diaper's absorbency performance results below.
+The competitors are shown from best to worst as assessed by the amount of green "urine" on the test paper.
+The test papers include diaper results that did and did not make the final cut for this roundup.

 Rumparooz Pocket (above right)